 Sell or Donate What You Don’t Recycle

 For items you don’t or can’t recycle, another option is selling them.
 You can sell for a profit or donate to a charitable cause.
 For instance, eBay for Charity allows you to sell your old electronics and donate part or all of your profits to charity.
+Also, BingBongTec allows you to sell broken iPhones besides other types of smartphones and tablets.

 Another option is simply donating your devices to charity.
 For example, AmericanCellPhone.org will collect your used smartphone and resell it or recycle it, with proceeds going to charity.
 Goodwill sponsors Dell Reconnect, which accepts donated computers and computer accessories such as monitors, printers, and keyboards.